teocomi/teocomi.github.io/_posts/2013-12-14-image-resolution-of-viewpoints-exported-via-navisworks-api.md

 title: "Image resolution of Viewpoints exported via Navisworks API"
 date: 2013-12-14 20:41
 categories: [Navisworks API]
-tags: [api, clash, export, image, navisworks, resolution, size, snapshot, viewpoint]
+tags: [export, image, navisworks, resolution]
 ---
 If you ever needed to export images of Navisworks Viewpoints or Snapshots using its API you might have probably incurred it the great article by Xiaodong Liang [Workaround to export image of clash result](http://adndevblog.typepad.com/aec/2012/09/workaround-to-export-image-of-clash-result.html).
 But the code, using Navisworks COM API, is exporting by default .png images that are just 256x256px big!